 7. Don’t create the signature as an image

-The purpose of an email signature is to help the recipient gather your information as quickly as possible, maybe copy your contact number, click on your website link and visit it, check out social media handles and so on.
+The purpose of an email signature is to help the recipient gather your information as quickly as possible, maybe copy your contact details, click on your website link and visit it, check out social media handles, and so on.

 If your email signature is embedded as an image, it defeats all the purpose.
 It prevents the recipient from copying your contact information or interacting with the elements in the email signature.

 There is also the risk of email clients not displaying the image properly thereby causing your information to be lost as well.
 So a big NO to creating your email signature as an image.

 Let’s go deep-sea diving into the ocean of email signature marketing!